 District Youth Conferences (or Cons)

-District Conferences provide opportunities to meet other youth from congregations around the District and around the country.
+District Conferences provide opportunities for youth to meet other leaders from congregations around the District and around the country.
 These conferences can be life changing, with the goal of building leadership skills.
 Youth return with a deeper understanding of who they are as Unitarian Universalists and how they want to be in the world.
 Registration information is emailed to families.
 A “sponsor” is required and we can help to set that up, if needed (parents are not allowed to attend).